dubiacc/website/articles/en/nfp/index.md

 > -- [Sacred Apostolic Penitentiary, 1853](https://archive.is/6sktD#selection-607.0-612.0)

-The latter half is the crucial distinction: Whether NFP done by accident or with the intention of shrinking the family.
+The latter half is the crucial distinction: Whether NFP done by accident or with the intention of limiting family size.
 Only the first one is not a sin: this is advised to calm the conscience of scrupulous couples who worry whether they're sinning on certain days and not on others.
 However, it is not an endorsement of NFP and, even if it were considered one, it was superseded by the teaching of Pius XI later on.